 After starting her career running projects for schools and young people, Nicola progressed to education policy, before taking on more management and governance responsibilities.
 She recently led a programme of work to encourage greater diversity in the science workforce and promote equality and inclusion.
 This is a cause close to her heart, since she studied a male-dominated subject and was part of the first generation of her family to attend higher education.

 In 2015, Nicola completed a Masters in Voluntary Sector Management from Cass Business School, which furthered her interest in the charity sector.
-She is currently a self-employed consultant delivering strategy advice, project management and impact evaluation for charitable grant-giving foundations, as well as, consultancy for diversity and inclusion projects.
+She is currently a self-employed consultant, who delivers strategy advice, project management and impact evaluation for charitable grant-giving foundations, as well as consultancy for diversity and inclusion projects.

 Nicola is driven by a belief in the importance of equality of opportunity and social mobility.
 She believes that emotional wellbeing and resilience are just as important as education and qualifications, and that a supportive and nurturing environment is vital for young people to fulfil their potential both in terms of career and their happiness and wellbeing.

 Nicola looks after her own wellbeing by gardening with the help of her dog.